Click to Skip Ad

 If you buy through a BGR link, we may earn an affiliate commission, helping support our expert product labs.

-There were many seminal moments in the life of former President Trump, when the ground shifted beneath his feet and altered the trajectory of his life and career.
+There were many seminal moments in the life of former President Trump, when the ground shifted beneath his feet and altered his trajectory.
 The Apprentice, director Ali Abbasi’s forthcoming Trump biopic starring Sebastian Stan as The Donald, is built around one such moment — a key figure, really, one who schooled Trump in the dark arts of media and politics, drilled into him a win-at-all-costs mentality, and then turned him loose upon the headline-obsessed New York City of the 1980s: The late Roy Cohn, a lawyer who represented mob bosses and who was also a chief counsel to Sen. Joseph McCarthy during the Red Scare era.

 Had Trump never found himself in Cohn’s orbit, he might have remained a nepo baby real estate developer, perhaps never escaping the shadow of his developer father.
 Abbasi’s The Apprentice — the first trailer for which dropped today, hours before the first 2024 presidential debate between Trump and Vice President Kamala Harris — is as much a story of why that didn’t happen as it is an introduction to one of the most influential figures in Trump’s life who many Americans have probably never even heard of.